 Finely chopped all vegetable and meat according to your liking.

 Start by heating the oil in a large skillet over medium heat.
 Add the potatoes and season them with salt and pepper, Garlic salt, and cayenne pepper.
 Stir occasionally and let them cook for about 5-10 minutes until they soften.

 Add your bacon and cook for another 3 minutes

 Now add the rest of your ingredients

 Cover and steam for 10 minutes

-Remove cover, turn with spatula in sections, and continue cooking over medium high, uncovered, turning and stirring occasionally, until potatoes are brown as desired
+Remove cover, turn with a spatula in sections, and continue cooking over medium-high, uncovered, turning and stirring occasionally, until potatoes are brown as desired.